-Results from two Phase 2 clinical trials in AF and pre-clinical data suggest that budiodarone may potentially offer dose-dependent reduction of atrial fibrillation burden (AF burden), suppression of symptoms and AF recurrence.
+In our Phase 2 clinical trials to date,1,2budiodarone has shown a significant reduction in AF burden in a dose-related fashion and may potentially lead to a suppression of symptoms and AF recurrence.
 As part of the budiodarone clinical development program, we intend to demonstrate budiodarone’s potentially enhanced safety profile compared to the gold standard amiodarone, based on budiodarone’s lower risk of long term tissue accumulation and related organ toxicities.
 Budiodarone has a more rapid onset of action compared to amiodarone.
 Experience with budiodarone in initial clinical trials demonstrates that, unlike amiodarone, budiodarone can be easily dose adjusted to optimize effect.

 Budiodarone is still under development and has not been shown to be safe and effective and has not been approved by any regulatory agency.